Blogging With Blog Bloke

-On the right-hand sidebar you will find links for following BLOGBloke on the major social networks — Twitter, Facebook, Google+ and LinkedIn.
-You have to be living in a cave not to have heard of them so I won’t go into detail except to say log into your account (or create an account if you don’t already have one) and follow the prompts to join BLOGBloke.
+To the right you will find a link and email subscription box to follow Blog Bloke via RSS.
+Above and below you will also find links for Twitter, Facebook, Google+, LinkedIn etc. You have to be living in a cave to not have heard of them so I won’t go into detail except to say log into your account (or create an account if you don’t already have one) and follow the prompts to join Blog Bloke.

-While you’re here don’t forget to subscribe to BLOGBloke’s RSS Newsfeed.
+So while you’re here don’t forget to subscribe to Blog Bloke’s RSS Newsfeed.
 You can choose to subscribe by clicking on the orange icon or by entering your email address.
-BLOGBloke respects your privacy and will not give it out under any circumstances whatsoever.
+Blog Bloke respects your privacy and will not give it to anybody else under any circumstances whatsoever.
 Which leads me to the other purpose for this post…

 So what is an RSS News Feed anyway?